LEARNAcademy/syllabus/react/inputs.md

 export default App
 ```

 Once we have the data from the input stored into the state value, the world is our oyster.
 We can pass the data to wherever it is needed.
-Often it will be useful to pass the state data to one or more nested components.
+It will be useful to pass the state data to one or more nested components.

 ### 🤖 Challenge: Listening Robot

 As a developer, you are tasked with creating an application where three "robots" are listening to the text that a user types.
 As the user types, each robot responds in real time with a different modification to the input.

-When creating a project it is important to think about organizing your code so that you are not repeating yourself unnecessarily.
+When creating a project, it is important to think about organizing your code so that you are not repeating yourself unnecessarily.
 It is a best practice to separate and compartmentalize all the actions in your code.
-In this application, `App.js` will handle the state values, inputs, and event listener method.
+In this application, _App.js_ will handle the state values, inputs, and event listener method.
 Each robot will be in its own display component.
 The state value can be passed to the nested components where the individualized manipulation of words can be handled by each robot.

 ![Active Listening Robot Challenge](./assets/robot_active_listening.png)